-Mount Constitution Loop Trail is a 7.6 mile lightly trafficked loop trail located near Olga, WA that features a lake and is rated as difficult.
+Mount Constitution Loop Trail is a 7.6 mile lightly trafficked loop trail located near Olga, Washington that features a lake and is rated as difficult.
 The trail is primarily used for hiking and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash